Energy Visa Sponsorship Jobs in South Dakota

 - Maintain working knowledge of regulatory requirements, perform associated required tasks, and complete required documentation (OSHA, DOT, EPA, etc.)

-- Ensure facilities, grounds, and work areas are maintained in a safe, orderly, and functional manner
+- Maintain facilities, grounds, and work areas in a safe, orderly, and efficient manner

-- Actively participate in partnership safety program and initiatives
+- Actively participate and provide leadership in safety programs and initiatives while following policies and procedures

 - Comply with partnership safety policies and procedures